-Message passing describes iterative algorithms for computing MAP estimates or marginals in Markov Random Fields.
+Describes iterative algorithms for computing MAP estimates or marginals in Markov Random Fields.
 For calculating MAP estimates the max-product (or min-sum) algorithm can be applied.
-For computing marginals, the sum-product algorithm is used of which Belief Propagation [32] is a special case.
+For computing marginals, the sum-product algorithm is used of which Belief Propagation (Pearl 1988) is a special case.
 In general, message passing strategies find the global optimum only for tree shaped graphs.
-Newer algorithms for graphs containing cycles were proposed in [43,20].
-A message passing scheme based on dual decomposition was proposed by Komodakis et al. [22].
+Newer algorithms for graphs containing cycles were proposed by Wainwright et al. (2005) and Kolmogorov (2006).
+A message passing scheme based on dual decomposition was proposed by Komodakis et al. (2007).
 It decomposes the original problem into a set of simpler optimization problems under the assumption that their solutions are consistent.
 If the domain is decomposed into trees the algorithm is parallelizable.
 However, the smaller the trees the slower is the convergence of the algorithm.
 Hence, qualitatively this parallelization is not comparable to that obtained by the continuous algorithms on the GPU.

 Apart from message passing, algorithms that iteratively change one or several node labels in order to improve the solution are often applied for optimization.
-Iterated conditional modes [3] (ICM) and simulated annealing [13] only allow for label changes of single nodes in each iteration leading to local minima in the former case and an exponential runtime in the latter.
+Iterated conditional modes (Besag 1986) (ICM) and simulated annealing (Geman and Geman 1984) only allow for label changes of single nodes in each iteration leading to local minima in the former case and an exponential runtime in the latter.
 Algorithms that change labels of multiple nodes include α - β -swap, α -expansion and FastPD, all of which are optimized by iteratively solving a set of graph cut problems.

-In [39] different algorithms for the minimization of Markov Random Field approaches are compared: ICM, graph cuts (α - expansion and α - β -swap) and Belief Propagation algorithms.
+Szeliski et al. (2006) compared different algorithms for the minimization of Markov random field approaches: ICM, graph cuts (α - expansion and $\alpha - \beta$ -swap) and belief propagation algorithms.
 Of those algorithms, α -expansion yields the best performance results for the Potts model.
 Hence, in this paper we concentrate on α -expansion and its recent generalization FastPD.

-Both algorithms approximate the Potts model segmentation problem (16) based on graph cuts.
-They do not compute a relaxation of the minimization problem in the sense of Kleinberg and Tardos or Schlesinger, but instead the original functional (16) is optimized under relaxed optimality conditions, see Section 5.2.2.
+Both algorithms approximate the Potts model segmentation problem (17) based on graph cuts.
+They do not compute a relaxation of the minimization problem in the sense of Kleinberg and Tardos or Schlesinger, but instead the original functional (17) is optimized under relaxed optimality conditions, see Sect.
+5.2.3.

-In computer vision, graph cuts were applied for the first time by Greig et al. [15].
+In computer vision, graph cuts were applied for the first time by Greig et al. (1989).
 The basic idea is to compute a binary partition ('cut') of the nodes in a graph that separates a source from a sink node.
 The sum of the edge weights which are cut by the partition interface should be minimal over all possible separations.
 This is equivalent to computing a maximum flow on the graph, which can be done in polynomial time.

-A globally optimal graph cut solution for multilabel segmentation problems was proposed by Ishikawa [16] for the case of a convex regularizer and a linear label space.
-A related convex variational approach was proposed by Pock et al. [35].
+A globally optimal graph cut solution for multi-label segmentation problems was proposed by Ishikawa (2003) for the case of a convex regularizer and a linear label space.
+A related convex variational approach was proposed by Pock et al. (2010).
 Unfortunately the Ishikawa approach does not apply to discontinuity preserving energies such as the Potts model.

-5.2.1 α -Expansion
+5.2.2 α -Expansion

-In 2001, Boykov et al. [5] proposed to solve multilabel segmentation problems by repeated graph cuts.
+In 2001, Boykov et al. (2001) proposed to solve multi-label segmentation problems by repeated graph cuts.
 Each step of the algorithm iterates over all labels α .
 For each α an 'expansion move' is computed in which each pixel can either switch to α or keep its current label.
 The procedure terminates if no expansion moves exist that reduce the energy.